tee3/boost-build-vcs/vcs.rst

    directory is on a tag.
 Otherwise, the format is free-form, but it is recommended that it be as close to the Git format for ``git describe`` as possible for maximum information.

+``fetch ( root-url : directory )``

+   Fetches the from the URL to the root of the vcs project to the indicated directory using the backend.

+``checkout ( directory : symbolic-ref )``

+   Checks out the indicated symbolic reference from the repository located at the indicated directory.

+``root-url ( directory )``

+   Returns the URL to the root of the vcs project located at the indicated directory.

+``ref ( directory : symbolic-ref ? )``

+   Returns a unique identifier representing the current state of the vcs project located at directory.
+If the symbolic reference is given, the rule returns the reference of that symbolic reference, not the current state of the project.

 ``is-repository ( directory )``